Self-Management for Depression

-This is very much a first draft, but it's also likely to remain a work-in-progress - being added to & updated on a regular basis.
+The following will likely remain as a work-in-progress - being added to & updated on a regular basis.
 Please offer your suggestions for inclusion, or nudge me over links which are outdated or broken.

 For information on all things Mental Health